 The relative attitude control using spacecraft potential control is investigated for a one-dimensional rotation scenario.
 If the vehicles are within 3-4 craft radii, the electrostatic torques can have a significant impact on the rotational motion.
 For example, it is envisioned that electrostatic torques could be used to detumble a large geostationary debris object.
-Using the multi-sphere method, a simplified electrostatic torque model is employed to numerical study the charged relative attitude motion.
-For a cylinder-sphere scenario, a reduced order torque expression is developed suitable for
+Using the multi-sphere method, a simplified electrostatic torque model is employed to numerically study the charged relative attitude motion.
+For a cylinder-sphere scenario, a suitable reduced order torque expression is used for feedback control development.
+The potential control is analytically proven to bring the tumbling objects attitude rate to zero, but the final orientation is arbitrary and uncontrolled.
+If the nominal spacecraft potential is nonzero, then a potential feedback control is shown to cause the object to settle to a stable torque equilibrium orientation while the tractor force is maintained.
+Future work will investigate the torques between more complex shapes, as well as expand the control to encompass general three-dimensional rotational motion.
+If the body is fully conducting and has a symmetry axis, then rotations about this symmetry axis are not directly controllable with this method.
+In this case the complex gyroscopic coupling must be investigated to see if this spin can be indirectly controlled.
+Further, the robustness of this attitude control strategy with respect to attitude sensor and voltage servo control errors should be considered.